pdMa2s/fcm-text-generator/README.md

 and asks the user if he wants to print that finite-context model.
 The program generator also creates a finite-context model but then creates text based on it, prints that text, the text's entropy and alphabet.
-For more details about the programs check this work's report(Report.pdf) or see the USAGE by runnig the programs.
+For more details about the programs check this work's [report](Report.pdf) or see the USAGE by runnig the programs.

 How to run the programs: